tensorflow/runtime/README.md

 [code of conduct](https://github.com/tensorflow/tensorflow/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code of conduct.

-**Note:** TFRT is currently not open to contributions.
-TFRT developers are currently developing workflows and continuous integration for accepting contributions.
-Once we are ready, we will update this page.

 ## Continuous build status

 Build Type          | Status